postageapp/postageapp-ruby/README.md

     response.ok?
     # => true

-### Rails 3 / 4
+## Mailer Base Class

-Here's an example of a mailer in Rails 3 environment:
+Here's an example of a mailer using the `PostageApp::Mailer` base class:

 ```ruby
 require 'postageapp/mailer'